magorium/fpc-triforce/README.md

 The current status of Trinity can be read on ALB42's Free Pascal wiki website on the [Trinity in Trouble page](http://fpcaroswiki.alb42.de/index.php?title=Trinity_in_Trouble).

 Please enjoy!

+PS: Due to recent changes to trunk, it is not possible anymore to use these examples and fixes for FPC trunk.
+They will however still work with FPC 3.0 release.